PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   :param str path: The path to the file, usually /etc/resolv.conf

+.. function:: getStatisticsCounters()

+  This function returns a Lua associative array of metrics, with the metric name as key and the current value of the counter as value.

 .. function:: maintenance()

   If this function exists, it is called every second to do regular tasks.